 Although we want to encourage you to work hard and play hard (a great aim throughout your career!), we also want to urge you to take some time to prepare for a successful start to school.
 Time spent now will pay off great dividends during your first year!
-We highly recommend that you get these two books and read them before coming to school.
-Each has been carefully chosen to provide you with the best possible foundation for your positive transition veterinary school.
+We highly recommend that you get these this book and read it before coming to school.
+It has been carefully chosen to provide you with the best possible foundation for your positive transition veterinary school.

-We strongly urge you to get these books and read them BEFORE you start school in August!
-They will provide you with the best “head start” we can provide and will lay a great foundation for a successful veterinary career.
-Please do yourself a favor and GET THESE BOOKS!!
+We strongly urge you to get this book and read it BEFORE you start school in August!
+It will provide you with the best “head start” we can provide and will lay a great foundation for a successful veterinary career.
+Please do yourself a favor and GET THIS BOOK!!

 Mindset: The New Psychology of Success is an excellent overview of the current research on how to be a successful contender at every challenge you undertake.
 It explores how personal perspective either limits or enhances your ability to succeed.
 Mindset #1 is called the “fixed mindset”.
 Holding on to these beliefs can close down options and opportunities.
 Mindset #2 is the “growth mindset” which is curious, optimistic and hopeful.
 We will use many of these principles in the upcoming Cougar Orientation and Leadership Experience (COLE) and know you will benefit from having a solid understanding of them throughout your entire professional career.

 I believe my abilities are "fixed."

 Failure means I'm not talented or good enough.

 Failure means "I am a failure." (an identity)

 I'm interested in OUTCOMEs.